-There is no shortage of interesting commentary on why sale of vinyl records have made such a startling comeback.
+There is no shortage of interesting commentary on why sales of vinyl records have made such a startling comeback.

 It’s quite a topic.
 It’s hard to think of another technology that already was firmly in the discount rack of history, so to speak, and reinvented itself.
 Records were done.
 Toast.
 Now they are flying high.

 Before describing the reasons for the resurrection of the vinyl records it’s important to recognize just how long the rebound has been going on.
 A chart by Statista shows that vinyl sales in the early years of the century were consistent but poor, averaging less than 1 million albums annually.

 The trend line turned upwards in 2007 (the amounts and years are not clearly marked).
 The category hasn’t looked back.
 Indeed, the amount of units sold seems to have accelerated.
 The firm says that 27.5 million LPs were sold last year.
 That was an increase of 46 percent compared to 2019, and more than 30-fold compared to 2006, the firm says.
 Last year was the first in which vinyl beat CD sales.
 A lot of records are being sold, and the trend shows no sign of slowing.

 Why are Vinyl Records Hot?

 In my opinion, the reason that vinyl records – the records themselves and all the fun stuff that surround them – is fundamentally different and part of a deeper experience than other media used to play back recorded music.

 It starts with the vinyl format itself.
 An LP is a big tangible product.
 It has heft.
 It generally includes liner notes and art, both of which are art forms that is distinct from the music.
 Some of the great jazz writers, whose books still are read, actually put food on the table by writing liner notes.
 Album covers – especially in rock – often are iconic.
 A lot of great writing and fine art has reached the public on the sides of record albums.